dmbarbour/wikilon/docs/ApplicationModel.md

 The ability to share flexible views of large objects without requiring each endpoint to manage fine-grained update events makes AO a lot more expressive and easier to use than many state-of-the-art publish subscribe systems.

-## Effectful Orders
+## Effectful Orders (Tuple Space variant)

 A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.
-Mostly software agents, but humans might also participate in fulfilling orders.

 Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unclaimed, unfulfilled, authorized, and within the agent's domain).
-Upon discovering suitable orders, the agent may claim it temporarily, perform some work, then update the order to indicate progress.
+Upon discovering suitable orders, the agent may staje a claim, perform some work, then update the order to indicate progress or completion.
 A single order may be fulfilled by multiple agents over time.
 In the general case, subordinate orders may be constructed to handle subtasks.

-In practice, orders include conditional behavior and loops so a single agent can perform more than one small step of progress.
-This amortizes the search, claim, and update overheads.
-Consequently, we might model orders using monads or [process networks](KPN_Effects.md).

-When orders are used for long-running labor, we gain opportunity to subscribe, to view progress for the work over time, and to interrupt, pause, prioritize, or guide the work in various ways.
-When orders are used for singular events, we may effectively leverage futures and promises.
+Both human and software agents may participate.

-*Aside:* Modeling orders is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
-The main difference is the proposed method for mutual exclusion: stake a 'claim' on an object rather than remove it.
-I believe this will be more robust, accessible, and extensible - e.g. expire claims on agent failure, support subscribed views of progress, adding schedules to work orders or partial claims for collaborative work.
+Modeling orders in a codebase or database is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
+The main difference is the proposed method for mutual exclusion: instead of *removing* a tuple, we might stake a 'claim' on an order.
+Use of claims is more expressive for long-running tasks with publish-subscribe views, scheduling or expiration of claims, and concurrent interactions (interrupts, collaborative claims, etc.).

+Large orders amortize the search, claim, and update overheads over multiple operations.
+In practice, orders will include lists, conditional decisions, loops.
+Sophisticated orders might be modeled as a monadic task or a [process networks](KPN_Effects.md).
+Conveniently, Awelon's rewrite-based evaluation enables arbitrary incomplete tasks to be stored to the codebase, which allows checkpointing, scheduling, or collaborative work with other agents.

 ## Tables and Databases

+Modeling tables or databases within the dictionary is straightforward.
+For example, a command pattern might represent an append-only log for a table, or collection thereof.
+The challenge is everything else - indexing, queries and query optimization, incremental computing.

+Fortunately, indexes can frequently be modeled as compositional views.
+This allows indexing to be incremental using the same techniques described earlier, and the storage overhead isn't necessarily too bad.

-Modeling databases within a dictionary involves maintaining tables or collections (perhaps via the command pattern) then querying and composing these data resources into views.
+Modeling databases within a dictionary requires maintaining tables or collections (perhaps via the command pattern) then querying and composing these data resources into views.
 The main challenge isn't the representation of data (a simple append-only log of records will do) but rather features like indexing, query optimization, and incremental computing.

 Indexes will need to be compositional views, such that indices themselves may be incrementally updated.
 Column-structured databases would likely be preferable, such that we can efficiently eliminate updates to irrelevant columns.